 - It’s rare for a month to pass without new figures illustrating the pressure the NHS is under.

-- To maintain current levels of care, Adult Social Services in England face a £3.5m funding gap by 2025 (Local Government Association)
+- To simply maintain current levels of care, Adult Social Services in England face a £3.5m funding gap by 2025 (Local Government Association)

 - Each year, carers in Bucks save the NHS over £201m.

-- If 18 carers decide to throw in the towel and their loved one goes into a residential home, typically the bill shared by LA and the family is £0.5m.
+- If 18 carers decide to throw in the towel and their loved one goes into a residential home, typically the bill shared by the local authority and the family is £0.5m.